travis-ci/docs-travis-ci-com/user/languages/perl6.md

       - 2015.05
       - 2015.04

-As time goes, new releases come out and we upgrade both rakudobrew and Perls, aliases like `2015.04` will float and point to different exact versions, patch levels and so on.
+Over time, new releases come out and we upgrade both rakudobrew and Perls, aliases like `2015.04` will float and point to different exact versions, patch levels and so on.